EricThomson/anaties/readme.md

         - rand_rgb: returns random array of rgb values

 ## Install
-I will build a conda installer eventually.
+Plan is to build an installer eventually.
 For now, using the anaconda prompt, just cd to the folder where you want the anaties folder placed, and:

     git clone https://github.com/EricThomson/anaties

-To get it to work within any virtual environment, make sure you have the dependencies installed (scipy, numpy, matplotlib), and then you can import it with:
+This will download the package and place the anaties folder inside that folder.
+Then, to get it to work within any virtual environment, make sure you have the dependencies installed (scipy, numpy, matplotlib), and then you can import it with:

     sys.path.append(anaties_path)
     from anaties import signals as sig
     from anaties import helpers as helpy

-Where `anaties_path` is the path to the anaties folder where you cloned the package (e.g., 'x/y/z/anaties/')
+Where `anaties_path` is the path to the anaties folder you downloaded (e.g., 'x/y/z/anaties/').
 Later if you want to update the package, you can just do `git pull` from within `anaties_path`.

 ## Useful sources